-If you become unemployed and have worked in Vermont anytime in the past 18 months, you may be eligible to receive unemployment insurance.
+If you become unemployed and have worked in Vermont anytime in the past 18 months, you may be eligible to receive unemployment insurance benefits.

 Once you become totally or partially unemployed, the time to establish a new claim is during the first week you work less than 35 hours.

-An unemployment compensation claim becomes effective when filed, so if you choose to wait to file your claim, then you may not go back to the date you first became unemployed.
+An unemployment insurance claim becomes effective when filed, so if you choose to wait to file your claim, then you may not go back to the date you first became unemployed.
 Important Note: There is no hold back week.

 A Customer Service Representative is available to assist you with this process.